KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$\Delta x \approx \dot{x}\Delta t$$

-This gives the change in $x$ per time step $/Delta t$, so then next the state of the system can be computed directly, and is
+This gives the change in $x$ per time step $/Delta t$, so the next state of the system can be computed directly.
+The next state and is thus approximately

 $$x(t+\Delta t) \approx x(t)+\Delta x$$